spinnaker/governance/rfc/kubernetes-ui-enhancements/kubernetes-ui-enhancements.md

 ## Custom CRDs

 Spinnaker currently offers [extension points](https://www.spinnaker.io/guides/developer/crd-extensions/) for advanced users seeking to accomplish a deeper integration with their own Custom Resource Definitions.
 This functionality offers users the ability to override the default model class for a CRD, implement a custom naming strategy, or offer a custom UI.
 To accomplish this, users must be comfortable working in Spinnaker’s code base and running a layered build.
 The complexity of this approach may act as a significant obstacle.
 Approaches such as general resource browser may present a more accessible alternative.

+Work is currently ongoing to make Spinnaker extensible through the form of frontend and backend plugins.
+The [plugin effort](https://github.com/spinnaker/governance/blob/master/rfc/plugins.md) is currently in flight with initial work occurring around pipeline stages.
+This may eventually present a simpler means for extending Spinnaker to support Custom CRDs.

 ## Config Map / Pod Relationship